 On a wall the print brings a calm, nocturnal presence.
 It suits a bedroom, a study or a quiet corner, and its deep tones with touches of yellow-gold sit well beside wood, warm textiles and low light.
 The owl's gaze gives the room a steady focal point.

-This is a gallery-style edition: a wide printed border frames the . . .
+This is a gallery-style edition.
+On fine-art paper and framed prin . . .
 Read More >>

 A long-eared owl sits among ginkgo leaves, its ear tufts raised and its eyes wide in the dark.
 The print is by Ohara Koson (1877–1945), one of the foremost bird-and-flower, or kachō-e, artists of the shin-hanga movement.
 Owls and other night birds recur in his work, and here the bird is set against a quiet nocturnal ground.